Israeli pressure delayed Freedom Flotilla’s departure for Gaza: Organisers

 “It’s sad that she has to think about that, but that’s the world we live in and that’s definitely not the world I want to pass on to them.”

-Arraf, who co-founded the non-violent International Solidarity Movement (ISM), says that the Flotilla’s primary aim is to “challenge the political realities that leave Palestinians in need of aid” by breaking through the blockade that started in 2007 and has tightened since October 7.
+Arraf, who was on previous flotillas to Gaza and co-founded the non-violent International Solidarity Movement (ISM), says that the Flotilla’s primary aim is to “challenge the political realities that leave Palestinians in need of aid” by breaking through the blockade that started in 2007 and has tightened since October 7.

-Huwaida Arraf on board the Akdeniz, a ship which is part of the Flotilla carrying aid to Gaza from Turkey [Dilara Senkaya/Reuters]

-Arraf, who was on previous flotillas to Gaza, argues that breaking an illegal blockade cannot be unlawful.
+She argues that breaking an illegal blockade cannot be unlawful.

 “We won’t be getting close to Israel’s territorial waters, therefore they don’t have a right to intercept us [or harm us],” the lawyer says.